Mohamedelrokh/nyc-taxi-project/streaming/green/readme.md

 - **Confluent Kafka**: Used as the message broker for streaming data.
 - **PostgreSQL**: A relational database used to store the consumed data for further processing and analytics.
-- **Power BI**: A dashboard solution that connects to PostgreSQL and visualizes the taxi trip data in real-time.
+- **Power BI**: A dashboard solution that connects to PostgreSQL and visualizes the taxi trip data in real-time with setting DirectQuery to enable real-time updates

 ---